 Explaining the Exception

-Section 716.5.5 highlights requirements for temperature rise doors in exit stairways and exist passageways, which are typically rate for 60 and 90 minutes:
+Section 716.5.5 highlights requirements for temperature rise fire doors in exit stairways and exist passageways, which are typically rate for 60 and 90 minutes:

 716.5.5 Doors in interior exit stairways and ramps and exit passageways.
 Fire door assemblies in interior exit stairways and ramps exit passageways shall have a maximum transmitted temperature rise of not more than 450⁰F (250⁰C) above ambient at the end of 30 minutes of standard fire test exposure.